Matt Rinaldi: Political career

-Texas House of Representative
+Texas House of Representatives

+2012 and 2014 Texas primaries

-In 2012, Rinaldi placed third in the Republican primary election for the 115th district of the Texas House of Representatives.
-On March 4, 2014 the one-term incumbent, Bennett Ratliff, narrowly lost re-nomination to Rinaldi, who received 4,167 votes (50.6 percent) to Ratliff's 4,075 votes (49.4 percent).
-Rinaldi's 2014 campaign received support from the Tea Party movement, Texans for Fiscal Responsibility, Texas Eagle Forum and Texas Right to Life, among others.
+In 2012, Rinaldi placed third of five candidates in the Republican primary election for the 115th district of the Texas House of Representatives; the seat was open following the retirement of veteran legislator Jim Jackson.
+Of the top two vote-getters, Bennett Ratliff would win the Republican nomination in a run-off over Steve Nguyen, then go on to win the seat in November 2012.

-In the Republican primary held on March 1, 2016, incumbent Rinaldi held off the challenge from Ratliff who tried unsuccessfully to regain his seat.
-The voters favored Rinaldi, 8,804 to 7,668 (53.45 to 46.55 percent).
-Rinaldi narrowly held on to his House seat in the general election held on November 8, 2016.
-He polled 29,987 votes (50.9 percent) to 28,939 (49.1 percent) for the Democrat Dorotha M. Ocker.
+On March 4, 2014, Rinaldi challenged incumbent Ratliff in the Texas Republican primary for the seat again, this time successfully; Rinaldi earned 4,167 votes (50.6 percent) to Ratliff's 4,075 votes (49.4 percent).

-84th legislative session
+84th legislative session and 2016 Texas primary

-During the 84th legislative session, Rinaldi served on the Agriculture & Livestock committee and the Business & Industry committee.
-He joint- and co-authored successful pieces of legislation that were signed into law, including: HB 11 (authorizing additional troopers for border security and strengthening smuggling laws), and HB 283 (increasing government transparency by requiring certain governmental bodies to make audio and video recordings of open meetings available online).
+During the 84th Texas Legislature, Rinaldi was appointed to the Agriculture & Livestock committee and the Business & Industry committee.
+He joint- and co-authored successful pieces of legislation that were signed into law, including HB 11 (authorizing additional troopers for border security and strengthening smuggling laws) and HB 283 (increasing government transparency by requiring certain governmental bodies to make audio and video recordings of open meetings available online).

-Rinaldi fought to eliminate or minimize the effects of the Robin Hood plan on Texas public school districts with HB 945 and HB 1411.
+Rinaldi filed bills intended to eliminate or minimize the effects of the Robin Hood plan on Texas public school districts with HB 945 and HB 1411.

 Rinaldi co-authored legislation that would repeal in-state tuition and end welfare benefits for undocumented immigrants as well as penalize businesses that knowingly hire undocumented immigrants.

-Rinaldi was rated the number one conservative in the Texas House by a Rice University study that drew on the 1,138 non-lopsided roll call votes taken during the 2015 regular session.
+Rinaldi was rated the most conservative member of the Texas House by a Rice University study that "[drew] on the 1,138 non-lopsided roll call votes taken during the 2015 regular session."

+In the Republican primary held on March 1, 2016, Rinaldi and Ratliff would face off a third time, as Ratliff vied unsuccessfully to win back the House District 115 seat.
+Rinaldi earned 8,804 votes (53.45 percent) to Ratliff's 7,668 votes (46.55 percent).
+In the November 8 general election of that year, Rinaldi narrowly held on to the House seat, earning 29,987 votes (50.9 percent) over Democrat Dorotha M. Ocker's 28,939 (49.1 percent).